specialunderwear/robotlegs-dungdungdung/README.rst

         }
     }

 That will also work just fine.
+Ofcourse, you can also use the same trick to have dungdungdung create only value object (trees) for you, and no viewcomponents at all.
+(but then you would be missing the point entirely).

 Start up the factory
 --------------------